EthanSousaProjects/Personal_Server_Setup/README.md

 Please note that if you used to have another DNS service running on your router before changing it to your Pi-hole instance you will not see any queries for a while until the device reconnects (At least that is what happened with me).

 An issue i encountered was the Unbound container logging some errors similar to `[1626249031] unbound[110586:0] warning: so-rcvbuf 1048576 was not granted.
 Got 425984.
-To fix: start with root permissions(linux) or sysctl bigger net.core.rmem_max(linux) or kern.ipc.maxsockbuf` causing a TCP error on my Pi-hole instance.
+To fix: start with root permissions(linux) or sysctl bigger net.core.rmem_max(linux) or kern.ipc.maxsockbuf`.

 To fix this i found some people discussing it on [Pi-hole github issues](https://github.com/pi-hole/docs/issues/539), and [a raspberry Pi Unbound docker issue](https://github.com/MatthewVance/unbound-docker-rpi/issues/4).
 The fix appears to be changing a parameter in the `/etc/sysctl.conf` file or running a command to change it temporarily.
 The fix instructions can be found bellow.